Vector Arithmetic

 There are a couple special vectors that we use to simplify notation.
 The first is the only vector with no direction:

-Be careful to distinguish between 0 the origin and $\boldsymbol{0}$ the vector with no direction and zero magnitude.
+Be careful to distinguish between 0 the origin and

 The second type of special vector is called a standard basis vector: